Alford, Aberdeenshire

-The Alford Valley Railway, Grampian Transport Museum, Alford Heritage Museum and Craigievar Castle are popular visitor attractions, with a range of other archaeological sites, stone circles, and castles (including Balfluig Castle, Castle Fraser and Drum Castle) being within easy reach by road.
+The Alford Valley Railway, Grampian Transport Museum, Alford Heritage Museum and Craigievar Castle are visitor attractions, with a range of other archaeological sites, stone circles, and castles (including Balfluig Castle, Castle Fraser and Drum Castle) also nearby.
 One stone circle, originally believed to be prehistoric, turned out to be a 20-year-old replica.
-Situated in Alford, Haughton Country Park is a large and popular green space with a caravan park and woodland walks.

 Sport

 Alford Golf Club opened on 15 May 1981.
-Initially a nine hole course, it reopened as an eighteen hole course in May 1992.
+Initially a nine-hole course, it reopened as an eighteen-hole course in May 1992.

 Public transport

 Alford railway station was the former terminus of the closed Alford Valley Railway branch line.

 There is a bus service connecting with Aberdeen, approximately 26 mi away.
 There is much new housebuilding going on in Alford As of 2006 to cater for a workforce who mainly commute in Aberdeen to work in the oil industry.
 Bus services are operated by Stagecoach, with dial-a-bus services being operated by Aberdeenshire Council.
 Bus services connecting Alford to Aberdeen go by two different routes: